Arroyo toad: Diet

 Once the eggs hatch, the larvae feed on microbes found in the sand by the water where they hatch.
+The arroyo toad also plays a role in nutrient cycling within its habitat.
+Its activities help enrich the soil, which in turn supports plant growth.
 For the most part, young arroyo toads feed on ants and other small insects.
 When they grow their diet changes to include small beetles.
 The diet of an adult toad usually consists of caterpillars, moths, crickets, snails, and in some instances eggs and larvae of other Arroyo toads.

 Defense mechanisms

 The toad defends itself with a toxin found on its skin.
-The toxin is released from the parotoid glands which can be identified as pale spots found towards the head.
-The main component found in the venom is called bufotoxin.
-All of the venom found on the toad's skin is enough to cause serious symptoms or even death in the attacker.
+The toxin is released from the parotid glands which can be identified as pale spots found towards the head.
+The main component found in the poison is called bufotoxin.
+All of the poison found on the toad's skin is enough to cause serious symptoms or even death in the attacker.
 Although some natural predators have built an immunity and regularly feed on the toads, their toxin should not be underestimated.

 If a human comes in contact with the toad's skin symptoms include: serious irritation and pain to the throat, eyes, nose, and mouth, cardiovascular and respiratory systems, seizures and paralysis, vomiting, hallucinations or even death.
 There is no anti-venom and treatment varies based on the symptoms exhibited.

 Another method of defense is hiding in vegetation or underwater from attackers.